ClassicOldSong/Blyde/README.md

 + `Element.prependTo(node)`: Prepend this element to an element
 + `Element.empty()`: Delete all childnodes from an element
 + `Element.remove()`: Delete an element from document
++ `Element.safeRemove()`: Remove an element from document while all event listeners are still maintained
 + `Element.on(type, listener[, useCapture])`: Wrapper for `Element.addEventListener()`
 + `Element.un(type, listener[, useCapture])`: Wrapper for `Element.removeEventListener()`